ucb-bar/chipyard/docs/Customization/Custom-Core.rst

       val lip = Vec(coreParams.nLocalInterrupts, Bool())  // Local interrupts
     }

-This function should be in the implementation class since it involves hardware generation.
 Also, the tile can also notify other cores or devices for some events by calling following functions in ``SourcesExternalNotifications`` from the implementation class: